Tax Benefit on Second Home Loan

 Yes, the benefit of IT concessions is available if the owner resides and carries out business or profession from the same premises.

-It depends whether the borrower receives rent from the business or profession carried out in the second house.
+It depends on whether the borrower receives rent from the business or profession carried out in the second house.
 If no benefits are accruing to him from the second house, the IT Act allows it to be treated as self-occupied.

 Before the current financial year, the individual borrower could not consider two homes as self-occupied.
 He had to calculate the notional rent and account it as income if the house was left vacant or occupied by other members of his family.
 The amendment brings relief to such homeowners where they can leave the second house empty and still claim it as self-occupied.